Total Knee ReplacementBy

 Why is a total knee replacement performed?

-Your doctor may recommend knee replacement to treat severe knee joint damage caused by:
+Your doctor may recommend total knee arthroplasty to treat severe knee joint damage caused by:

 Who performs a total knee replacement?